OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 ```python
 timeint = TimeIntegration(state=state, integrator='IntegratorName', ...)
 ```
-Most integrators requires `force` and `mobility` arguments pointing to force/mobility modules to be provided, as nodal forces and mobilities generally need to be evaluated internally during an integration step.
+Most integrators require `force` and `mobility` arguments pointing to force/mobility modules to be provided, as nodal forces and mobilities generally need to be evaluated internally during an integration step.

 Available time-integrator types are: